mmcgraw74/Tektronix-4041-GPIB-Controller/4041 ROMs/README.md

 Using my Data I/O Model 29B /w Unipak2 – Family 25/Pinout 29, I read each EPROM and transferred the data to the PC.

+I used the hilo systems ALL-100 Universal Programmer byte shuffle utility to merge the two ROMs into a 16 bit binary file.
+Their utility naming convention is ODD file for high byte and EVEN file for low byte.

+.ODD file is the binary image for the high byte (Right) ROM

-.HEX file is just the hex digits for a single ROM
+.EVN file is the binary image for the low byte (Left) ROM

-.BIN file is the binary image for either a single ROM or the byte shuffled 16bit ROM image for disassembly
+.BIN file is the binary image for the byte shuffled 16bit ROM image for code disassembly

 Checksums are as reported by the Data I/O